AyuHamano/AyuHamano/README.md

 - 📖 I’m currently learning:
    - JavaScript and Vue JS
    - Java
-- 💻 Now, i'm starting to work with Vue JS
 - 💻 At the moment, i'm interested in Web Development

 -🌻This is my email for contact: aline.s.hamano@gmail.com